MAIN-MK-TAN/OmegaS/README.md

 > "Built in grayscale.
 Runs in silence.
 Breaks your perception (not literally, ethically)."
 ---

+## ⚠ Project Status: Temporarily Discontinued

+This project will be paused while I shift focus toward projects that better align with my core technical skillset.
+I plan to release an actual multi-platform C2 framework under the codename `MK-TAN_INFL`.

+This marks a pivot from perceptual simulation (`MK-TAN_OmegaS`) to operational control infrastructure.

+Peace, SIGINT bots… for now.

+---
 ## Purpose

 MK-TAN_OmegaS is a psychoacoustic simulation platform, engineered to study perceptual and cognitive response vectors through controlled, modular audio 'payloads.'